 Scientists have theorized that some people may have an endocannabinoid system deficiency, where their body doesn’t produce enough endocannabinoids or endocannabinoid receptors to meet the basic needs of their system.
 This theorized deficiency has been dubbed Clinical Endocannabinoid Deficiency Disease and it’s been speculated that it could cause a wide variety of issues.
 Notably, scientists have suggested that Clinical Endocannabinoid Deficiency Disease could be responsible for fibromyalgia and a number of conditions that tend to co-exist with fibromyalgia, such as migraines and IBS.

 We don’t yet know if Clinical Endocannabinoid Deficiency Disease exists or if it’s what causes fibromyalgia.
 However, it’s definitely interesting that cannabinoid intake and fibromyalgia have had very promising results.

 Final Thoughts on Marijuana and Fibromyalgia

-Cannabis has been used as an herbal remedy for pain for thousands of years.
 More research is being done on how marijuana interacts with pain sensation.
 So we’re gaining a better understanding of the potential analgesic uses of marijuana.
-Studies like the one we featured here are so encouraging since they suggest that those who haven’t been able to find pain relief from traditional over-the-counter and prescription medications could potentially find relief elsewhere.
+Studies suggest that those who haven’t been able to find pain relief from traditional medications could potentially find relief elsewhere.
 We hope that future cannabis studies are able to discover the full relationship between how cannabis affects pain levels and that this information can bring relief to those struggling with chronic pain.